clarusway-aws-devops/ckad/common-deployment-strategies/blue-green/step1/step1.md

 - You can call the app using curl localhost:30001 .

-- The application YAML is available at /root/clarusweb-v1.yaml .
+- The application file is at /root/clarusweb-v1.yaml .

 - The app has a Deployment with image clarusway/clarusweb:1.0 , but should be switched over to clarusway/clarusweb:2.0 .